- by Daniel

-So get yourself a neck pillow such as the Cabeau Evolution Memory Foam Travel Pillow for your next flight.
+So get yourself a neck pillow such as the Manta travel pillow for your next flight.

-Not only will this help ward off neck pain it'll also keep you more comfortable and relaxed.
+As not only will this help to ward off neck pain, it'll also keep you more comfortable and relaxed.

 As I've already mentioned sitting down for long periods in the same position is a nightmare for your back.

-However a great way to limit these effects is to take regular microbreaks from sitting by getting up out of your seat and moving around.
+However, a great way to limit these effects is to take regular microbreaks from sitting by getting up out of your seat and moving around the plane.

 And by engaging your back supporting muscles again they have less chance of weakening.